 After starting out her working life in finance departments, Shelly decided to pursue her dream to be a writer and media practitioner.
 She’s a Barbadian adventure seeker at heart, and often galavants off the beaten path.
 At MEP, she works both as a writer, editorial assistant, and business development manager (Barbados) for Caribbean Beat.
 She enjoys copious amounts of Zumba and the occasional rum cake.
 Her sunny personality adds warmth and vibrancy to the office in her capacity as editorial and design assistant — making her right at home.

 Nicholas is the editor of Caribbean Beat, and editor of The Caribbean Review of Books (CRB) (formerly published by MEP).
 He is also one of the administrators of the contemporary arts space Alice Yard and the Bocas Lit Fest (The Trinidad & Tobago Literary Festival).
 His reviews, essays, and poems have been published in various periodicals.
 He has also edited CLR James’ Letters from London, VS Naipaul’s Between a Father and Son: Family Letters and The Strange Years of My Life, a book of poetry.

 Jacqueline manages production and distribution at MEP, itogether with some administrative and accounting duties, after working at Neal & Massy Holdings for over 15 years.
 She is also a Music Festival-winning singer, and member of the Marionettes Chorale.
 She claims to bring some sanity and stability to MEP’s motley crew.

-Caroline a staff writer for Caribbean Beat, the editor for Discover Trinidad & Tobago, and manages MEP’s websites and online marketing, and serves on the Board of MEP.
+Caroline a staff writer for Caribbean Beat, the editor for Discover Trinidad & Tobago, manages MEP’s websites and online marketing, and serves on the Board of MEP.
 She also moonlights in the performing arts.
 She volunteers and freelances with a number of non-profits and SMBs — time permitting — and is currently trying to master unplugging from her “iLife” (no trademark infringement intended), at least sporadically…